EAWF/BTC-Toolbox/README.md

 ## The Toolbox
 These are tools and code snippets that you can use to build your own Bitcoin paywall.
-* [getBTCAddress][getBTCAddress] - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
+* [getBTCAddress] - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
-* [getBTCRate][getBTCRate] - returns the current exchange rate for bitcoin
+* [getBTCRate] - returns the current exchange rate for bitcoin
-* [getBTCInvoice][getBTCInvoice] - returns a [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) string that encodes payment information such as amounts, labels, and messages that may be included in the payers wallet.
+* [getBTCInvoice] - returns a [BIP-21] string that encodes payment information such as amounts, labels, and messages that may be included in the payers wallet.
-* [getBTCBalance][getBTCBalance] - Checks the blockchain for the current balance of the payment address and number of confirmations.
+* [getBTCBalance] - Checks the blockchain for the current balance of the payment address and number of confirmations.

 ## Safe Test Vectors
 * Safe test addresses may been obtained by using [Ian Coleman](https://iancoleman.io)'s excellent [BIP 39 Mnemonic Code Converter](https://github.com/iancoleman/bip39) with this 12 word mnemonic: